Tripartite Pact: Finland

 Military co-operation between Finland and Nazi Germany started in late 1940 after Finland had lost a significant amount of its territory to Soviet aggression during the Winter War.
 Finland joined Operation Barbarossa on 25 June 1941, which started the Continuation War.
 In November, Finland signed the Anti-Comintern Pact, an anticommunist agreement directed against the Soviet Union, with many other countries allied with Germany.
 Soon, Germany suggested for Finland to sign the Tripartite Pact, but the Finnish government refused since Finland saw its war as a "separate war" from the Second World War and saw its objectives as different from those of Nazi Germany.
 Finland also wanted to maintain diplomatic relations with the Allies, particularly the United States.
 During the Second World War, Germany asked Finland several times to sign the pact but the Finnish government declined all offers.
 Diplomatic relations between Finland and the United States were maintained until June 1944 although the US ambassador had already been recalled.

 After Finland allied with Germany, the United Kingdom declared war on Finland on 5 December 1941.

 At the request of the German command, the Finns established a winter warfare school in Kankaanpää.
-It began its first two-month course for German officers and NCOs in December 1941.
+It began its first two-month course for German officers and non-commissioned officers in December 1941.
 In the summer of 1942, the German-speaking Finnish instructors taught a course on forest warfare.
 General Waldemar Erfurth, the German liaison to the Finnish general headquarters, considered the school an outstanding success.
 It was also attended by some Hungarian officers.